Gary Cherone

-Gary Francis Caine Cherone (/ʃəˈroʊn/ shə-ROHN-'; born July 26, 1961) is an American rock singer and songwriter.
+Gary Francis Cherone (/ʃəˈroʊn/ shə-ROHN-'; born July 26, 1961) is an American rock singer and songwriter.
 Cherone is known for his work as the lead vocalist of the Boston rock group Extreme and Van Halen.

 Early life

 Cherone grew up in Malden, Massachusetts, and attended Malden High School.
-He is the third of five brothers and the younger fraternal twin of Greg Cherone.
+He is the third of five brothers and the younger fraternal twin.

 In his teenage years, Cherone turned to singing in local bands and was heavily influenced by the reigning rock frontmen of the day, most notably Roger Daltrey of The Who, Steven Tyler of Aerosmith, and Queen's Freddie Mercury.
 In 1979 Cherone and drummer friend Paul Geary along with guitarist Matt McKay, formed a hard-rock band called Adrenalin, which performed locally.
 In 1981, they changed the band's name to The Dream and recorded a six-song independent vinyl EP.

 A few years later, Cherone and The Dream appeared in a music video produced by David Horgan, on the early MTV program, Basement Tapes, a show in which the viewing audience "voted" (via a toll-free telephone number) for one of two competing amateur music videos submitted by unsigned artists.
 The Dream's video for "Mutha, Don't Wanna Go to School Today", won their contest, beating a then-unknown Henry Lee Summer by just 1% of the total vote.